How To Tell When a Player Likes Their Hand

 - Faking insecurity, which is harder or easier to detect depending on the acting skills of the player.

-- Unconfident, nervous speech, demonstrated by an increase in pitch and possible stutter.
+- Unconfident, nervous speech, demonstrated by an increased pitch and possible stutter.

 - Tensing or biting of the lips.